prplfoundation/prplMesh/tools/docker/builder/README.md

 It includes 2 helper scripts - one to generate the image `image-build.sh` and one to actually run `maptools.py build` from the container - `build.sh`.

+If `build.sh` is called without first calling `image-build.sh`, then the docker image will be built automatically.

 ## Usage

 Build the initial image (one time):